We help you treat and manage digestive diseases.

-Affinity Health System treats all types of diseases related to the digestive system.
+Ascension treats all types of diseases related to the digestive system.
 We help patients understand their illness and make the right treatment and lifestyle choices.

 Experts Available 24/7

-Affinity is the only health care provider in our part of Northeast Wisconsin with all board-certified gastroenterologists available 24 hours a day, seven days a week. (physician bios: Sodhi, Alam and Edison) Our expert doctors, nurses and other medical professionals have experience with a wide range of digestive diseases.
+Ascension is the only health care provider in our part of Northeast Wisconsin with all board-certified gastroenterologists available 24 hours a day, seven days a week. (physician bios: Sodhi, Alam and Edison) Our expert doctors, nurses and other medical professionals have experience with a wide range of digestive diseases.
 Specialty areas include diagnosing and treating inflammatory bowel disease, colon cancer and colon polyps.

 Conditions We Treat

-Affinity gastroenterologists treat many conditions of the stomach, intestines, liver and pancreas.
+Ascension gastroenterologists treat many conditions of the stomach, intestines, liver and pancreas.
 We use advanced technologies, such as high-definition endoscopy and capsule endoscopy, to make sure our patients receive the best possible diagnosis and treatment.
 Below are some of our specialty areas.